Small modular reactor: Licensing process

-Licensing is an essential process required to guarantee the safety, security and safeguards of a new nuclear installation.
-As of 2025, only NuScale Power's VOYGR, VOYGR-4, and VOYGR-6 SMRs are fully licensed for use in the United States.
-However, not all countries follow the NRC or IAEA licensing standards.
-In the United States and IAEA adhering countries, the licensing is based on a rigorous, independent analysis and reviewing work of all structures, systems and components critical for the nuclear safety under normal and accidental conditions on the whole service life of the installation including the long-term management of radioactive waste.
-Licensing is based on the examination and scrutiny of the risk assessment studies and safety files elaborated by the fabricant and the exploitant of the SMR in the frame of the safety case they have to submit to the safety authority (regulatory body) when applying for a licence to construct and safely exploit the installation.
-For NRC and IAEA licensing, the safety and feasibility cases of nuclear installations have to take into account all processes and elements important for the operational safety, its security (access protection), the nuclear safeguard (risk of proliferation), the proper conditioning of radioactive waste under a stable physico-chemical form, and the long-term safety related to the final disposal of the different types of radwaste produced, including all the waste produced during dismantling operations after decommissioning of the installation.
+Licensing is an essential process required to guarantee the safety and security of a new nuclear installation.
+The safety and feasibility cases of nuclear installations have to take into account all processes and elements important for the operational safety, its physical security, safeguards (risk of proliferation), the proper conditioning of radioactive waste, and the long-term safety related to the final disposal of the different types of radwaste produced, including all the waste produced during dismantling operations after decommissioning of the installation.
 A particularly important point of attention for the backend of the nuclear fuel cycle is to avoid to producing poorly conditioned waste, or waste types without sustainable final destination or susceptible to generating unexpected reprocessing and disposal costs.